 If you’re still on the fence, here’s a little more about A-frame trailers.

 A new model out of the factory with a standard package usually costs between $11,000 to $27,000.
 However, if you choose an unsold older model, dealers usually give you a discount.
 A used A-Frame trailer costs anywhere between $5,000 and $15,000, depending on condition and age.

-A-Frame pop-up campers can weigh as little as 700lbs and up to 3,800lbs.
-The bigger and more equipped models are usually heavier than 1,500lbs.
+A-Frame pop-up campers can weigh as little as 700 pounds and up to 3,800 pounds.
+The bigger and more equipped models are usually heavier than 1,500 pounds.

 Hard walls.
 If you choose a model with solid panels all around (no mesh or vinyl), then an A-Frame camper will allow you to camp all year round, while a soft pop-up camper won’t.

 The insulation of A-Frame trailers is far better, as they become air-tight when they’re set up.
-You can also install air con and a furnace, which will allow you to camp anywhere, any time.
+You can also install an air conditioner and a furnace, which will allow you to camp anywhere any time.

-A-Frame campers are rather small and need setting up every time you stop to set up camp.
-Even the bigger, taller models where you can stand up and move around the cabin can be quite cramped for full-time living, so I wouldn’t recommend it.
+Most A-Frame campers are rather small, don’t have much storage space, and need setting up every time you stop to set up camp.
+Even the bigger, taller models where you can stand up and move around the cabin don’t have much room for full-time living, so I wouldn’t recommend it.